drojaazu/suddendesu/content/entry/geo-storm-4p-and-debug-tools/index.md

 ---
-title: 'Geo Storm 4p and Debug Tools'
+title: 'Geo Storm / Gun Force II - Fully Working 4 Player Mode and Debug Tools'
+og_description: "Long suspected but not verified until now, the 4 Player mode in Gun Force 2 (aka Geo Storm) is fully implemented and playable!"
-date: 2026-08-16T22:01:44+09:00
+date: 2026-08-18T16:02:44+09:00
-# author defaults to Params.author in hugo.yaml; set this only for guest posts
+author: Ryou
 images:
-- img/cover.png
+- img/geostorm_title_crt.jpg
 category: Disassembly / Analysis
 # Uncomment any tags that apply.
 tags:
-# - (developer name)
+# - irem
 # - debug tool
-# - prototype
 # - unused content
-# - easter egg
-# - no copy warning
-# - hidden credits
 # - input code
-draft: true
+draft: false
 ---

+Man, what a gorgeous game.
+Some truly stunning pixel art here, and the music is a jam too.
+The team that made this sure was talented.
+I wonder what they went on to do after this[...](https://metalslug.fandom.com/wiki/Gunforce_II)

 <!--more-->